-Specialist Education Services is committed to the training and updating of designated staff as a priority, with refreshers at 2 yearly intervals, overseen by the LDPCP.
+Specialist Education Services is committed to the training and updating of designated staff as a priority, with refreshers for the LDPS at 2 yearly intervals.
 All staff (full-time and part-time) will have access to basic safeguarding training as part of their induction process and will undertake suitable refresher training annually in line with the Keeping Children Safe in Education guidelines.

-As part of the induction training it is important that all risk areas are considered with regards to keeping Young People safe; this covers a comprehensive range of areas:
+As part of the induction training it is important that all risk areas are considered with regards to keeping young people safe; this covers a comprehensive range of areas:

 - What is Child Protection?
-A brief look at SES Safeguarding Policy and the linked portfolio of other policies (e.g. Positive Management of Behaviour) - SES expectations of adults with regard to professional conduct - The safeguarding response to children who go missing from care and education - Role of the Norfolk Safeguarding Children Partnership (NSCP), Children's Advice and Duty Service (CADS) and the Multi Agency Safeguarding Hub (MASH) - Signs and Symptoms of Abuse - Early Help process and section 17 and 47 referrals - Recognising responding to a disclosure - The Role of the LDPCP and other DPCP - Whistleblowing procedures and policy - Child Sexual Exploitation & Teenage Pregnancy - Honour Based Violence & Female Genital Mutilation - Modern slavery and Child Trafficking - Radicalisation & Prevent Duty - Child Criminal Exploitation: County Lines and Serious Violence - E-Safety (online safety), including sending of nudes and semi nudes - Filtering and monitoring systems for online safety - Child on Child Abuse - Sexual violence and sexual harassment between children - Essential Government Safeguarding Documents
+A brief look at SES Safeguarding Policy and the linked portfolio of other policies (e.g. Positive Management of Behaviour) - SES expectations of adults with regard to professional conduct - The safeguarding response to children who go missing from care and education - Role of the Suffolk Safeguarding Partnership (SSP) and the Multi Agency Safeguarding Hub (MASH) - Signs and Symptoms of Abuse - Early Help process and section 17 and 47 referrals - Recognising responding to a disclosure - The Role of the LDPS. - Whistleblowing procedures and policy - Child Sexual Exploitation & Teenage Pregnancy - Honour Based Violence & Female Genital Mutilation - Modern Slavery and Child Trafficking - Radicalisation & Prevent Duty

+- Child Criminal Exploitation: County Lines and Serious Violence - E-Safety (online safety), including sending of nudes and semi nudes - Child on Child Abuse - Sexual violence and sexual harassment between children - Essential Government Safeguarding Documents